josephsl/addonUpdater/readme.md

 * Do not update add-ons: you can choose add-ons that should not be updated.
 * Prefer development releases: any add-ons checked in this list will receive development (prerelease) releases.
 * Add-on update source: you can choose where to get updates from.
 Currently Add-on Updater supports downloading updates from community add-ons website and Spanish community add-ons catalog.
 A confirmation message will be shown after changing update source.

+## Version 22.09

+* NVDA 2022.2 or later is required.
+* NVDA will check SHA256 hash values while downloading add-on updates if the add-on update source includes hash values for add-on packages.
+If hash value is invalid, add-on updating will fail.

 ## Version 22.08